Use this questioning method on your date.

 My human resource background has given me many experiences.
 One of the most influential things was learning to interview people and interpret the results.
 A great interview does not feel like an interrogation or even really an interview.
 The conversation is easy and free-flowing.

 I always picture my worst interview.
 I was all dressed up and ready to go.
-The job title I was interviewing for is long-forgotten.
+However, the job title I was interviewing for is long-forgotten.
 The interviewer has not.
 The interviewer asked me boring questions from a piece of paper.
 I realized that this was not my job quickly, even though he continued to ask me questions.
 It was clear as he was reading another resume while he interviewed me.
 Rude!

 I set out not to do this as I entered the world of professional interviewing.
 I learned etiquette and evaluation.
 The interview techniques recruiters use can be helpful in social and romantic settings as well.